Chalarangelo/30-seconds-of-code/blog_posts/css-centering.md

 ### Table

-Last but not least, table centering is an older technique which you might favor when working with older browsers.
+Last but not least, table centering is an older technique which you might favor when working with **older browsers**.
 It depends on the use of `display: table` in the container element.
 This allows the child element to use `display: table-cell` in combination with `text-align: center` and `vertical-align: middle` to center itself horizontally and vertically.
 You can view the [Display table centering snippet](/css/s/display-table-centering) for the code and examples.